dbpal/docs/README.md

 ## dbpal
 dbpal is a database management system that easy to use.

-right we support those database system.
+we support those database system.
 * mysql
 * tidb
 * mariadb